rec/stroll/README.rst

-🚶 wolk: a better os.path.walk 🚶
+🚶 stroll: a better os.path.walk 🚶
 -------------------------------------

 Drop-in substitute for ``os.path.walk()`` with additional features: